- Dtella Source

 On Linux, we have you run the source code directly using Python.
 But to do so, you’ll have to do a few things first:

-For your flavor of Linux, use the package manager to find the following dependencies:
+For any other flavor of Linux, use pip to find the following dependencies:

 - Python 2.x